compose-spec/compose-spec/05-services.md

 The long form syntax allows the configuration of additional fields that can't be expressed in the short form.

-- `type`: the mount type `volume`, `bind`, `tmpfs`, `npipe`, or `cluster`
+- `type`: The mount type.
+Either `volume`, `bind`, `tmpfs`, `npipe`, or `cluster`
-- `source`: the source of the mount, a path on the host for a bind mount, or the name of a volume defined in the
+- `source`: The source of the mount, a path on the host for a bind mount, or the name of a volume defined in the
   [top-level `volumes` key](07-volumes.md).
 Not applicable for a tmpfs mount.
-- `target`: the path in the container where the volume is mounted
+- `target`: The path in the container where the volume is mounted.
-- `read_only`: flag to set the volume as read-only
+- `read_only`: Flag to set the volume as read-only.
-- `bind`: configure additional bind options
+- `bind`: Used to configure additional bind options:
-  - `propagation`: the propagation mode used for the bind
+  - `propagation`: The propagation mode used for the bind.
-  - `create_host_path`: create a directory at the source path on host if there is nothing present.
+  - `create_host_path`: Creates a directory at the source path on host if there is nothing present.
     Do nothing if there is something present at the path.
-This is automatically implied by short syntax for backward compatibility with docker-compose legacy.
+This is automatically implied by short syntax for backward compatibility with `docker-compose` legacy.
-  - `selinux`: the SELinux re-labeling option `z` (shared) or `Z` (private)
+  - `selinux`: The SELinux re-labeling option `z` (shared) or `Z` (private)
-- `volume`: configure additional volume options
+- `volume`: Configures additional volume options:
-  - `nocopy`: flag to disable copying of data from a container when a volume is created
+  - `nocopy`: Flag to disable copying of data from a container when a volume is created.
-- `tmpfs`: configure additional tmpfs options
+- `tmpfs`: Configures additional tmpfs options:
-  - `size`: the size for the tmpfs mount in bytes (either numeric or as bytes unit)
+  - `size`: The size for the tmpfs mount in bytes (either numeric or as bytes unit).
-  - `mode`: the filemode for the tmpfs mount as Unix permission bits as an octal number
+  - `mode`: The file mode for the tmpfs mount as Unix permission bits as an octal number.
 - `consistency`: the consistency requirements of the mount.
-Available values are platform specific
+Available values are platform specific.

 ### volumes_from

-`volumes_from` mounts all of the volumes from another service or container, optionally specifying read-only access (ro) or read-write (rw).
-If no access level is specified, then read-write must be used.
+`volumes_from` mounts all of the volumes from another service or container.
+You can optionally specify read-only access `ro` or read-write `rw`.
+If no access level is specified, then read-write access is used.

-String value defines another service in the Compose application model to mount volumes from.
-The `container:` prefix, if supported, allows to mount volumes from a container that is not managed by Compose.
+You can also mount volumes from a container that is not managed by Compose by using the `container:` prefix.

 ```yaml
 volumes_from: